-Russia's President Putin orders 755 US diplomatic staff to leave - BBC News
+Putin orders 755 US staff to be cut

-Russia's President Putin orders 755 US diplomatic staff to leave
+Russia's Putin orders 755 US diplomatic staff to be cut

 Russian President Vladimir Putin has announced that 755 staff must leave US diplomatic missions, in retaliation for new US sanctions against Moscow.

-The decision to expel staff was made on Friday, but Mr Putin has now confirmed the number who must go by 1 September.
+The decision to cut staff was made on Friday, but Mr Putin has now confirmed the number who must go by 1 September.

 It brings staff levels to 455, the same as Russia's complement in Washington.

-This is thought to be the largest expulsion of diplomats from any country in modern history, says the BBC's Laura Bicker in Washington.
+This is thought to be the largest action against diplomatic staff from any country in modern history, says the BBC's Laura Bicker in Washington.

 The number includes Russian employees of the US diplomatic missions across Russia, the BBC's Sarah Rainsford in Moscow adds.